Environmental Measurement and Modeling

 BS Mechanical Engineering, Case Western Reserve University

-Downs has co-authored works published in various scientific and engineering journals including a cover article in the Journal Acoustical Society of America Express Letters, serves as an expert reviewer, and is a frequent presenter at professional conferences.
+Downs has co-authored works published in various scientific and engineering journals including a cover article in the Journal Acoustical Society of America Express Letters, serves as an expert reviewer, and she is a frequent presenter at professional conferences.

 Vyacheslav E. Gorshkov, PhD